-Table 17: Applicable Laws and Regulations for Noise Regulation Description agencies comply with applicable federal, state, interstate, and local noise control regulations.
-Quiet Communities Act (1978) This act promotes the development of effective State and local noise control programs, to provide funds for noise research, and to produce and disseminate educational materials to the public on the harmful effects of noise and ways to effectively control it.
+Table 17: Applicable Laws and Regulations for Noise Regulation Description public on the harmful effects of noise and ways to effectively control it.
 14 CFR, Part 150 (FAA) These address airport noise compatibility planning and include a system for measuring airport noise impacts and present guidelines for identifying incompatible land uses.
-All land uses are considered compatible with noise levels of less than 65 dBA Ldn.
+All land uses are considered compatible with noise levels of less than 65 dBA L dn .
 At higher noise levels, selected land uses are also deemed acceptable, depending on the nature of the use and the degree of structural noise attenuation provided.
 International Standards and Recommended Practices (International Civil Aviation Organization) This contains policies and procedures for considering environmental impacts (e.g., aircraft noise emission standards and atmospheric sound attenuation factors).
 32 CFR, Part 256 (Department of Defense Air Installations Compatible Use Zones [AICUZ] Program) AICUZ plans prepared for individual airfields are primarily intended as recommendations to local communities regarding the importance of maintaining land uses which are compatible with the noise and safety impacts of military aircraft operations.
 23 CFR, Part 772, Federal Highway Administration (FHWA) standards, policies, and procedures FHWA standards, policies, and procedures provide procedures for noise studies and noise abatement measures to help protect the public health and welfare, to supply noise abatement criteria, and to establish requirements for information to be given to local officials for use in the planning and design of highways.
 29 CFR, Part 1910, Section 1910.95 (U.S. Department of Labor Occupational Safety and Health Administration [OSHA]) This regulation established a standard for noise exposure in the workplace.
 FTA Guidance This guidance presents procedures for predicting and assessing noise and vibration impacts of proposed mass transit projects.
 All types of bus and rail projects are covered.
-Procedures for
+Procedures for assessing noise and vibration impacts are